cksoftwaretech/wangfuk/EVIDENCE.md

 2.  **The "Smart Tender" Failure:** The government's solution ("Smart Tender") was deployed at Wang Fuk.
 It failed because the **Consultant** (the fox guarding the henhouse) was allowed to manipulate the "Smart" system.
 A tool without a watchdog is useless.
 3.  **The "Ostrich" Policy:** Claiming "No Bid-Rigging" (Carrie Lam, 2015) while having data proving otherwise (Comp Comm, 2016) is **Active Denial**.
 It signaled to the cartels that the political leadership would turn a blind eye to maintain the appearance of a successful policy ("Operation Building Bright").

+**Anticipated Defense 2:**
+"The Yau Shui-tin case proves our system works; we successfully prosecuted a bid-rigger.
+It was an isolated incident, and we cannot predict that every rigged bid leads to a fire."

+**The Logical Trap:**
+1.  **The "Quality" Nexus:** The judgment (Para 44) explicitly established a legal fact: **Bid-Rigging = Lowered Quality**.
+The government cannot claim "unforeseeable accident" when the courts defined "substandard work" as a standard feature of the crime.
+2.  **The Whistleblower Paradox:** Yau Shui-tin (the whistleblower) was jailed, but the "Big Fish" he named were never successfully prosecuted in subsequent years.
+The government punished the messenger but left the "Quality-Lowering Machine" intact to renovate Wang Fuk Court.

 **📅 Timeline:**
 *   **2011-11-02:** Carrie Lam warns of bid-rigging — [source](https://www.881903.com/news2/local/1760336)
 *   **2015-11-20:** Lam denies bid-rigging exists — [report](https://www.mingpaocanada.com/van/htm/News/20151121/HK-god1_r.htm)
 *   **2015-12-02:** Paul Chan admits bid-rigging and Triad involvement — [source](https://www.devb.gov.hk/tc/legco_matters/replies_to_legco_questions/index_id_8847.html)
 *   **2016-05-24:** Comp Comm proves statistical collusion — [source](https://www.compcomm.hk/tc/media/press/files/Report_on_market_study_tc.pdf)
+*   **2016-09-29:** Court warns that bid-rigging leads to "lowered engineering quality" — [judgement](https://legalref.judiciary.hk/lrs/common/search/search_result_detail_frame.jsp?DIS=106355&QS=%2B&TP=RS)
 *   **2016-2025:** No major enforcement action.
 *   **2025-11-26:** Wang Fuk Fire.